-The Darajani Market is the main market in Stone Town and, in fact, Zanzibar Island.
-This is where everyone does their food shopping, exchanges gossip, hangs out. and meets with friends.
-The atmosphere is electric, the colors, noise, and smells a feast for the senses.
-Obviously, with Zanzibar being the Spice Island, do not miss the spice section.
+The Darajani Market is the main market in historic Stone Town and, in fact, all of the main island.
+This is where everyone does their food shopping, exchanges gossip, and meets with friends.
+The atmosphere is electric; the colors, noise, and smells a feast for the senses.
+Obviously, with Zanzibar being the Spice Island, you shouldn’t miss the spice section.
+There is also a small souvenir market with local arts and crafts on sale next to the Old Fort.

-There is a small souvenir market next to the Old Fort with local arts and crafts on sale, and, at night, an absolute must-do is the food market in the Forodhani Gardens just in front of the House of Wonders.
-Make sure you have plenty of small denominations of Tanzanian shillings in cash as the food is cheap, and cards are not taken.
+At night, an absolute must-do is the food market in the Forodhani Gardens, just in front of the House of Wonders.
+Make sure you have plenty of small denominations of Tanzanian shillings in cash, as the food is cheap and cards are not taken.

 The Jozani Forest

-The Jozani Forest, inland of the island, is part of the Jozani Chwaka Bay National Park, and the only home of the rare red colobus monkeys.
-You can book guided tours from Stone Town (or any beach resort) to the reserve, and a guide will take you through the mature forest, full of teak and mahogany, raffia palms and wild date palms.
-You will spot animals such as chameleons, elephant shrews, and bush babies, if you are lucky.
-You will certainly spot the friendly monkeys, which you are not supposed to touch, but which will reach out for you, being just as interested in the visitors as the visitors are in them.
+The Jozani Forest is part of Jozani Chwaka Bay National Park, and the only home of the rare red colobus monkeys.
+You can book guided tours from Stone Town (or any beach resort) to the reserve, and a guide will take you through the mature forest, full of teak, mahogany, raffia palms, and wild date palms.
+You will spot chameleons, elephant shrews, and bush babies if you are lucky.
+You will certainly spot the friendly monkeys, which you are not supposed to touch, but which will reach out for you.
+They are just as interested in the visitors as the visitors are in them.

 The Spice Plantations

-There are several spice plantations that are open to visitors: Book a tour through your hotel, and you will learn so much.
-Even if you are a keen cook, you will be amazed by the cinnamon, ginger, lemongrass, chili, cardamom, vanilla, turmeric, curry leaves, nutmeg, cloves, bay leaves, and many more kitchen staples that grow here.
-You’ll also find coconut, jackfruit, durian, guava, papaya, and ten species of banana.
+There are several spice plantations that are open to visitors; book a tour through your hotel, and you will learn so much.
+Even if you are a keen cook, you will be amazed by the cinnamon, ginger, lemongrass, cardamom, vanilla, turmeric, curry leaves, and many more kitchen staples that grow here.
+You’ll also find coconut, jackfruit, durian, guava, papaya, and 10 species of banana.

 Shopping In Stone Town

-Apart from the markets and the ubiquitous street stalls and locals simply displaying their wares by the side of the small lanes in the old town, Stone Town has superb shopping.
+In addition to the markets and the ubiquitous street stalls, Stone Town has superb shopping.
 The whole town is an interior decorator’s dream come true.

-Gizenga Street is filled with art galleries selling the typical native Tingatinga paintings, shops selling African carvings, and colorful kangas, all with a typical sayings imprinted on them, and Maasai beaded jewelry.
+Gizenga Street is filled with art galleries selling native Tingatinga paintings and shops selling African carvings, colorful kangas, and Maasai beaded jewelry.
 The area around Shangani Street has a few more up-market souvenir shops.

 The Tea House At The Emerson On Hurumzi Hotel

-Formerly the Emerson and Green, the Emerson on Hurumzi Hotel, mentioned also in best places to stay, offers typical Zanzibari food at The Tea House on their roof terrace at night.
-A small and cozy place with fab views, you will sample the best Zanzibar’s cuisine can offer.
+Formerly the Emerson and Green, the Emerson on Hurumzi Hotel offers typical Zanzibari food at The Tea House nightly.
+A small and cozy place on the roof terrace with fab views, you will sample the best Zanzibar’s food scene can offer here.

 Forget restaurants and head to the Forodhani Gardens night market to sample Zanzibari street food.
-From freshly caught and grilled fish and shrimp to the Zanzibar pizza, a cross between an omelette and a pancake, you get extremely cheap and extremely interesting food with a superb setting and atmosphere thrown in.
+From freshly caught and grilled fish and shrimp to the Zanzibar pizza (a cross between an omelet and a pancake) you get extremely inexpensive and interesting food with a superb setting and atmosphere thrown in.

-Did you know that Freddy Mercury was born on Zanzibar?
-Mercury’s, the bar named after him, is right next to the dhow harbour and not only offers great cocktails, but fabulous seats for the famous Zanzibari sunsets.
+Did you know that Freddy Mercury was born in Zanzibar?
+Mercury’s, the bar named after him, is right next to the dhow harbor and not only offers great cocktails, but fabulous seats for the famous Zanzibari sunsets.